Brain fog can be a symptom of several medical conditions. It affects a variety of mental processes, including memory and concentration.

 Brain fog can happen for various reasons, including a medical condition, stress, poor diet, a lack of sleep, or the use of some medications.
 If symptoms result from a medical condition, they may improve with treatment.

-Tips for reducing the impact of problems with memory and concentration include making lists, sticking to routines, and explaining to friends and family how they can help.
+Tips for reducing the impact of problems with memory and concentration include making lists, sticking to routines, reducing stress, improving sleep, and regular exercise, among others.